 We’ve put bean bags first because they’re objectively the best kind of chair that you can get for dorm rooms.
 This shouldn’t come as a surprise, I once purchased a bean bag in my first year college and guess what, 8 years late, I still have it.
 I may be living what some consider a “bachelor lifestyle” but all that really means is I have one fork, one spoon, one plate, and one knife – for my dinner and I cook for one.
 It’s not all as luxurious as it’s hyped up to be, trust me.
 Anyways, this list could effectively end right here, right now, and that would be better than a home cooked meal from the parents.
 But to be serious for a moment, bean bags are actually awesome.
 Here are a few of the reasons why bean bags are the best sort of chair you can have in your dorm room and a few stories about why I felt necessary as listing this as numero uno:

-- They’re also perfect for seamlessly bridging the world between doing things and sleeping.
 If your university days are going to be anything like mine, this is something you will need to know: how, when and where you sleep is going to be more important than ever.
 So what’s better than a chair that doubles as a bed, should the need or urge arise?
 You can’t sleep comfortably for eight hours in a stiff backed dining room chair.
 You can in a bean bag.
 And don’t shy away from getting the large bag, it’s huge enough to fit my 6’1 butt and some more comfortably.
 Below is a picture of my college girlfriend enjoying my bean bag (just kidding, I had a late awkward phase and she’s too cute for me anyway.)

-- You can take your butterfly chair to the park with you.
-If you’re meeting friends at the park for a barbecue or pre-gaming before the football game, you won’t have to sit on the grass and get covered in ants like everybody else: you can lord it over them with your chair.
+If you’re meeting friends at the park for a barbecue or pre-gaming before the football game, you won’t have to sit on the grass like all the other peasants: you can lord it over them with your chair.
 Butterfly chairs are designed to be really light and easy to carry, so getting there and back won’t be a hassle.
 Some actually pack small enough that you can take them to festivals.
 No more green jeans from sitting on the grass for you!

 The humble office chair